-The information we hold about you is used as follows:
+We only use your data where there is a lawful reason for doing so.
+The information we hold about you is predominantly used as follows:

-- Information that you provide to us – this information is used to meet our obligations within any contracts between you and us, and/or our legal obligations, and/or;
+- Information that you provide to us – this information is also used;

 - to meet your requests for information and services, or